ramses-tech/nefertari-es/README.md

 Next tasks:

 - Docstrings

+- Support 'body' param in ES queries?

+- Aggregations

+- Multi-collection requests

+- Perform bulk operations in chunks

+- Use elasticsearch.enable_refresh_query setting

+- Rework es.py script in nefertari to work with nefertari-es (indexing all documents and missing documents)

 - Need a way to generate an es model or mapping given an sql or mongo model. this shouldn't be too hard, since the field names are mostly